 - What kinds of VPN encryption do they use?
 Fake services often do not list what encryption they use.

-Pro-tip: Compare the about page of the company you’re researching to the level of transparency you’ll find on the VyprVPN website.
-This company has my respect as the most trusted service provider on the market (you can watch my review of VyprVPN).
+Pro-tip: Compare the About page of the company you’re researching to the level of transparency you’ll find on the VyprVPN website.
+This company has my respect as one of the most trusted service providers on the market (you can watch my review of VyprVPN).

 Can You Trust the Claim: “We do not log user data”?